Frequently asked questions

 Do I still need another high school, homeschool program, or charter?

-Playbook and Pro: yes—you keep (or arrange) your own school of record.
-Those tiers are strategy and software to help you execute dual schooling through a district, charter, private school, or homeschool program you’re already using or planning to use.
-We don’t enroll you as a Dual School high school student or award a diploma through those products.
+Accelerator: yes—you keep (or arrange for) your own school of record.
+We provide a Dual Schooling Playbook, software for a personalized educational plan, 10 one-hour academic coaching sessions, enrollment and registration support, and a 24/7 Dual Enrollment Support Desk.
+We do this to help you execute dual schooling through a district, charter, private school, or homeschool program you’re already using or planning to use.
+We don’t enroll you as a Dual School high school student or award a diploma through the Accelerator.

 Choose Academy when you want Dual School to be your school: enrollment and high school graduation here, with 1:1 mentorship, active planning, administrative support, and professional tools in one program.
-It is the right fit when you are done juggling another homeschool or high school enrollment just to access dual schooling—and want a full-service team, not only the Playbook or Pro.
+It is the right fit when you are done juggling another homeschool or high school enrollment just to access dual schooling—and want a full-service team beyond the Accelerator.

-Can we start at Academy and later move to Pro only?
+Can we start with the Accelerator and later move to the Academy (or vice versa)?

 Yes.
-Families’ needs change; we’re happy to discuss what a transition looks like after milestones (e.g., after a transfer plan is stable).
+Families’ needs change; we’re happy to discuss what a transition looks like after initial milestones are met (e.g., after a transfer plan is stable).

 What about social life and extracurriculars?